Skip to main content

 You can feast your eyes on the entirety of Sekiheki from the sea.

-“I want our visitors to spend some quality time here in Chibu, too, since they have already come all the way to the Oki Islands.
+“I want our visitors to spend some quality time here in Chibu, since they have already come all the way to the Oki Islands.
 But in order to do this, we have to come up with products that are attractive to them.
 I think my culture school can play a significant role there.
 No matter if you’re a domestic tourist or an international visitor, you will want to spend a few days here, just for this purpose.
 It would be great if participants could get to know more about Japanese and French cultures, surrounded by this beautiful environment.

 David’s desire to improve as a tour guide is endless.
-With each introduction of a new experience-based programme, such as sea kayaking, there will be a need to acquire the technique as an instructor and knowledge for safety management.
+With each introduction of a new experience-based program, such as sea kayaking, there will be a need to acquire the technique as an instructor and knowledge for safety management.
 David takes it very seriously.

 David’s admiration for Japanese culture, starting with Bushido, and his love for the island gave birth to his unique hospitality style.
 Be sure to visit Chiburijima Island and meet David!